seblin/shcol/doc/cli.rst

-When running from the command-line there are two ways to feed the :program:`shcol` command with items: You can either give it a sequence of arguments representing the items (e.g. ``shcol foo bar baz``) or you pass the items through its standard input stream.
+When running from the command-line there are two ways to feed the :program:`shcol` command with items: You can either give it a sequence of arguments representing the items (e.g. :command:`shcol foo bar baz`) or you pass the items through its standard input stream.

 The latter form makes it easy to combine :program:`shcol` with other shell commands.
 On Windows PowerShell, for example, you could columnize the names of